The chromatic number of the plane with an interval of forbidden distances is at least 7: Chromatic number of the bicycle

-It remains to note that if there are bichromatic points among $x_1, y_1, z_1, y_0=z_0$, then it is sufficient to rotate all the points considered on the circle $T_1(v)$ around $v$ by some small angle $\alpha$ such that the distance between the point $x$ and its image $x'$ is smaller than $\varepsilon$.
+It remains to note that if there are bichromatic points among $x_1, y_1, z_1, y_0=z_0$, then it is sufficient to apply a $\alpha$-rotation, $0<\alpha<\varepsilon$ (see Definition \ref{def_rotation}) to the points considered on the circle $T_1(v)$.
 Here we move the points considered, but do not change the coloring of the circles.
-Since the set of bichromatic points on the circle in the considered colorings is finite, $\alpha$ can be chosen in such a way that that the images $x'_1, y'_1, z'_1, y'_0=z'_0$ are not bichromatic.
+Since the set of bichromatic points on the circle is finite, $\alpha$ can be chosen in such a way that that the images $x'_1, y'_1, z'_1, y'_0=z'_0$ are not bichromatic.
 The complementarity conditions of the arcs in this case are preserved regardless of a small displacement, because